-2.2.1.2 Edit Section
+2.3.1.2 Edit Section

-The Edit section holds the Encoder, a multifunctional element to be used in various contexts with the Arrow buttons.
-The three Quick Edit buttons allow you to easily adjust the volume, tempo and swing of the Sounds, the Groups and the Project.
-This section also provides quick access to the Sample Editor.
+The Edit section holds the 4-D encoder, a multifunctional element to be used in various contexts.
+Used in combination with the 4-D encoder, the three Quick Edit buttons nearby allow you to easily adjust the volume, tempo and swing of the Sounds, the Groups and the Project.